Featured Articles

 There are so many religions, let alone Christian denominations, how can anyone know what to believe?
 And even if Jesus is the truth, which denomination can honestly claim to be the “closest” to the truth?
 Who are the real Christians?

-Everything is Counterfeit Christianity
+Everything Is Counterfeit Christianity

 For starters, it is important to understand that Judeo-Christianity predates all modern religions, beginning in the 20th century BC when Abram heeded God’s call to migrate to Canaan.
 His monotheistic faith not only set the stage for the Bible to be written, but also for the coming of the Messiah (the Redeemer of mankind).
 Judaism proper—adherence to the Law of Moses—came about in the 15th century BC when the Israelites escaped Egypt and their earthly leader Moses received God’s instructions (the first five books of the Bible, called the Torah or Pentateuch).